MicrosoftDocs/quantum-docs/articles/user-guide/libraries/standard/characterization.md

 Each phase estimation operation provided with Q# takes a different set of inputs parameterizing the quality that is demanded out of the final estimate $\hat{\phi}$.
 These various inputs, however, all share several inputs in common, such that partial application over the quality parameters results in a common signature.
-For example, the <xref:Microsoft.Quantum.Characterization.RobustPhaseEstimation> discussed in the next section has the following signature:
+For example, the [RobustPhaseEstimation](xref:Microsoft.Quantum.Characterization.RobustPhaseEstimation) operation has the following signature:

 ```qsharp
 operation RobustPhaseEstimation(bitsPrecision : Int, oracle : DiscreteOracle, eigenstate : Qubit[])  : Double